Content Marketing for Pharma and Healthcare: The MAT Release

 Distributing pharma content

 Compelling copy isn’t meaningful for a brand if it’s not seen by consumers.
-Brandpoint’s pharma MAT release distribution network ensures all of your article’s necessary formatting and symbols will appear just as they did during a compliance review.
+Brandpoint’s pharma Guaranteed Media Placements network ensures all of your article’s necessary formatting and symbols will appear just as they did during a compliance review.

 Recently, we expanded the distribution network for pharma-related content.
 Pharma MAT releases, listicles and branded videos have now increased to an average of 1,000 placements and an expected audience of 125 million.
 Infographics have increased to an average of 500 placements and an expected audience of 115 million.